 - Parsnips are in a similar situation.
 They take up phosphorus that carrots need to grow and take up underground space.
 They are also vulnerable to similar pests and diseases so you can create a hotbed for pests.

 - Umbelliferae is the family carrots are in.
-This includes plants like fennel, dill, coriander, and cumin.
-They will cross-pollinate, which can be a major issue if you’re seed saving.
+This includes fennel, dill, coriander, and cumin.
+They will cross-pollinate, which can be a major issue if you’re seed-saving.

 They grow from seeds and require loose, loamy soil to reach maximum growth.